 Have you made numerous failed attempts to stop drinking or doing drugs?
 Are you ready for recovery – even if you’re not quite sure what recovery really means?
 As one of the nation’s top rehab centers, we understand how difficult it can be to go down a strange unknown path – but you owe it to yourself and your loved ones to try.
 From that first phone call to sober living after rehab, we are committed to supporting you on your journey toward lifelong sobriety.
-Contact Vogue Recovery today to learn about our rehab admissions process.
+Contact Vogue Recovery Center today to learn what our rehab program has to offer.

 You can begin your addiction recovery by placing a private, confidential call to Vogue Recovery Center.
 During the phone call, we will talk about your clinical history, substance abuse concerns, and treatment objectives.
 We will also discuss insurance and self-payment options.
 For your convenience, we accept a variety of PPO insurance plans.

 Other considerations in the admissions process include:

 - Assessment.
 Our experienced physicians and clinical staff assess your health history, chemical condition, and addiction background to develop a personalized plan that delivers a full circle of treatment and aftercare.

 - At Vogue Recovery Center in Arizona, Nevada, and California, we want to ensure that you or someone you love arrives expediently and safely.
 Call us today to inquire about our transportation services.
 During this time, we will also let you know what you can (and can’t) bring with you when you arrive at our upper scale location.